 With arguably the most famous university in the world, Oxford has been a center of learning since 1167, with only the Sorbonne preceding it.
 It doesn't take more than a day or two to explore its winding medieval streets, photograph its ivy-covered stone buildings and ancient churches and libraries, and even take a punt down one of its placid waterways.
 The town center is compact and walkable, and at its heart is Oxford University.
-Alumni of this prestigious institution include 48 Nobel Prize winners, 26 British prime ministers (including David Cameron), and 28 foreign presidents (including Bill Clinton), along with poets, authors, and artists such as Percy Bysshe Shelley, Oscar Wilde, and W. H. Auden.
+Alumni of this prestigious institution include 48 Nobel Prize winners, 26 British prime ministers (including Boris Johnson), and 28 foreign presidents (including Bill Clinton), along with poets, authors, and artists such as Percy Bysshe Shelley, Oscar Wilde, and W. H. Auden.

 Oxford is 55 miles northwest of London, at the junction of the rivers Thames and Cherwell.
 The city is more interesting and more cosmopolitan than Cambridge, and although it's also bigger, its suburbs aren’t remotely interesting to visitors.
-The interest is all at the center, where the old town curls around the grand stone buildings, good restaurants, and historic pubs.
+The charm is all at the center, where the old town curls around the grand stone buildings, good restaurants, and historic pubs.
 Victorian writer Matthew Arnold described Oxford's "dreaming spires," a phrase that has become famous.
 Students rush past you on the sidewalks on the way to their exams, clad with marvelous antiquarian style in their requisite mortar caps, flowing dark gowns, stiff collars, and crisp white bow ties.
 Watch your back when crossing roads, as bikes are everywhere.